CynthiaMKroeger/nonparametric/README.md

-This repository contains supporting materials for the manuscript that describes our work evaluating the misuse of nonparametric tests in the presence of heteroscedasticity within nutrition and obesity research.
+This repository contains supporting materials for the manuscript that describes our work evaluating the misuse of nonparametric tests in the presence of heteroscedasticity within nutrition and obesity research (DOI: 10.12688/f1000research.52693.1).
 This work further developed and expanded upon research that was presented at Obesity Week 2018 (DOI: 10.5281/zenodo.14800042).
 The first paper published on this work (DOI: 10.1093/ajcn/nqaa357) contains simulations to